rmassidda/ir-2019/02_lsh.md

 The similarity is a function that, taken two items, returns a value in the interval $[0,1]$.

 The brute-force approach is not useful because of the practically infinite number of possible groups, even limiting the group size to a constant $L$ requires a huge amount of computational power.
-Introducing a certain level of approximation it's possibile to consider a clustering algorithm like the famous machine learning algorithm K-means.
+Introducing a certain level of approximation it's possible to consider a clustering algorithm like the famous machine learning algorithm K-means.

 In k-means, fixed a number of $k$ clusters are fixed $k$ random points.
 Until convergence the points are assigned to the nearest centroid that are then recomputed.